sara-sabr/ITStrategy/wip-tec/en/WebServicesAccess.md

 The list of current work profile, with the recommended settings for online access is as follows:

-Current work profiles that would benefit:
+Current work profiles that would benefit and where open access is recommended:

-- IT
+- Management - Manager level and above
-- Policy
+- Power users - Developer, QA tester, Systems/Databases administrator, ..
 - ...

 #### Awareness